 Digraph – A grapheme containing two letters that makes just one sound (phoneme).

 Grapheme – A way of writing down a phoneme.
-Graphemes can be made up from 1 letter e.g. p, 2 letters e.g. sh, 3 letters e.g. tch or 4 letters e.g eigh.
+Graphemes can be made up of 1 letter e.g. p, 2 letters e.g. sh, 3 letters e.g. tch, or 4 letters e.g. eigh.

 GPC – This is short for Grapheme Phoneme Correspondence.
 Knowing a GPC means being able to match a phoneme to a grapheme and vice versa.